-They investigate many forms of criminal activities such as kidnapping, bank robbery, cyber crime, drug trafficking, sabotage, bribery, fraud, extortion, financial and other white-collar crime and violations of federal statutes.
+Special agents investigate many forms of criminal activities such as kidnapping, bank robbery, cyber crime, drug trafficking, sabotage, bribery, fraud, extortion, financial and other white-collar crime, and violations of federal statutes.
 They work to enforce the law of the nation and are involved in national security issues, monitoring ongoing situations, conducting investigations to look for threats and protecting national borders.
 They are responsible for investigating interstate criminal activity, international espionage and potential terrorist threats.

 To accomplish their mission, they handle undercover assignments, gathering evidence through surveillance and observation, monitoring activity on court-authorized wiretaps, interviewing witnesses or suspects to obtain intelligence on illegal activities, and examining personal, financial and business records.

 Special agents serve arrest warrants and take individuals into custody as required by the court.
 They gather evidence and testify in courts to present the facts surrounding any criminal action.
 However, most jobs in the organization are administrative.
 Much of the data and evidence collection requires a tremendous amount of paperwork.
 Filling out forms, preparing reports and keeping records are other important tasks involved with this career.

 Find your perfect career

 Would you make a good special agent?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 Special agents may work indoors or outdoors based on assignment.
 These trained professionals work irregular hours, including nights, holidays and weekends.
 The work environment can change daily, as can job duties.
 Work conditions vary, depending on the specific job and situation.Travel is a big part of the special agents' job as they are often required to travel wherever operations exist.
 They must be ready for assignments in all places at all times and subject to call twenty-four hours a day.